 Pricing: Publer is the cheaper option

-Let's be upfront: Publer is cheaper than PostOnce, and they have a free plan.
+Let's be upfront: Publer can be cheaper than PostOnce at the entry level, and they have a free plan.
 Their free tier gives you 3 social accounts and 10 scheduled posts — limited, but genuinely free.
-Their Professional plan starts at just $5 per month per social account, and their Business plan is $10 per month per account.
+Their lowest paid tier starts from around $5 per month per social account, and their Professional plan starts from approximately $12 per month (as of May 2026 — check publer.com for current pricing).

 PostOnce doesn't have a free plan.
 The Solo plan starts at €12 per month (early bird pricing) for 10 social accounts, and the Pro plan is €25 per month for unlimited accounts.
 PostOnce offers a 7-day free trial with full feature access instead.

 If you only need 1–2 social accounts and budget is the primary concern, Publer's pricing is hard to argue with.
-However, because Publer charges per account, the maths shifts as you add platforms.
-At 5 accounts on Publer's Professional plan, you're paying $25/month — more than double PostOnce's Solo plan for half the accounts.
+As you scale to more accounts on Publer, the per-account costs add up — at which point PostOnce's flat-rate model usually wins on value.

 PostOnce Solo